-Shoulder Impingement Treatment near Seattle
+Shoulder Impingement Treatment in Seattle, WA

 Shoulder impingement occurs when bone spurs rub on the rotator cuff.
 When the arm is in the overhead position this narrows the space available for the rotator cuff and can cause pain.
 This may also contribute to rotator cuff tearing over time.